Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Data Availability

-KIC 6102338 {\it Kepler} Q0, Q3, and Q16 PDCSAP flux data were accessed from the MAST portal (https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html).
-Processed K2 observations of V624 Tau were retrieved from a repository prepared by \citet{Murphy2022} (https://github.com/hvidy/k2-pleaides-dsct/tree/main/lightcurves).
-CHEOPS timesteps from a 55~Cnc observing sequence were downloaded from the CHEOPS mission archive (https://cheops-archive.astro.unige.ch/archive\_browser/).
+KIC 6102338 {\it Kepler} Q0, Q3, and Q16 PDCSAP flux data were accessed from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[doi:10.17909/0etb-4t73]{https://archive.stsci.edu/doi/resolve/resolve.html?doi=10.17909/0etb-4t73}.

+CHEOPS timesteps from a 55~Cnc observing sequence were downloaded from the CHEOPS mission archive (https://cheops-archive.astro.unige.ch/archive\_browser/) and can be accessed via \dataset[10.5281/zenodo.8436180]{https://doi.org/10.5281/zenodo.8436180}.